Bow Mistress Trophy

-The Bow Mistress Trophy is a group 3 race for fillies and mares aged 3-year-old and over, held at Tattersalls Park, Glenorchy, in Tasmania.
+The Bow Mistress Trophy is a group 3 race for fillies and mares aged 3-year-old and over held in Hobart, Tasmania.

 Raced under weight for age conditions on the turf, the Bow Mistress Trophy is named after the great Tasmania horse Bow Mistress.